m7a/lo-madashdock/README.md

 By default, all data will be stored within the respective containers.
 While this allows easy testing and cleanup, it also effectively disables persistence.
-Once you intend to run the containers more permanently, edit `docker-compose.yml` and enable the commented-out mappings from the `volumes` sections.
+Once you intend to run the containers more permanently, edit `docker-compose.yml` and enable the commented-out mappings from the `volumes` sections (grafana directory needs to belong to user 472).
 Change the host-side according to your local configuration and then re-create all containers and this time run them with `docker-compse up -d` to run them in background.